 If a child is injured at school, office personnel will render first aid.
 Parents will then be contacted in those cases which the school deems are serious enough to warrant communication.
 If the school is unable to reach the parent, the emergency telephone contact person(s) will be called in an effort to find someone to come for the child.
 In the event a parent or emergency contact cannot be reached, EMS may be called for transport to the local hospital.
-Please assist the school by leaving current emergency telephone numbers to be used in the event that you are not available.
 When a child becomes ill at school, the parent will be notified just as in the case of an accident.
 Parents will also be contacted in cases of children soiling their clothes at school through accidents such as vomiting, urinating, or defecation.
-If a child shows signs of illness, he/she should not be sent to school.

 Parental assistance is urgently needed in providing pertinent medical information upon the enrollment of the child in school.
 Please assist the school by notifying the office of any change in student data (medical or otherwise) that will ensure your child's success for a safe and healthy school year.

-When to Keep Your Child Home
+When to Keep A Student Home